MidTano/Mimi-Mod-Subway-Surface-City/docs/ARCHITECTURE.md

 3. While locked, calls `ClearActiveID()` so any widget that claimed focus on the initial press releases it.
 4. On release, applies inertial decay (`v *= exp(-dt * 6)`) until the velocity falls below a threshold.

-## FX pipeline

-Glitch FX is a 520 ms animation driven from `fx::glitch::State::phase`.
-The heavy part of the original implementation was the 16-tap glow ring; it is now reduced to 4 cardinal taps at a single ring, which lowered the per-frame text submission count by ~70 % without visible quality loss.

 ## Performance notes

 - Font atlases are built once at startup (`fonts::load_defaults`).
 No runtime re-bake.